Innovations in 911 Response: Lessons from Durham’s Community Safety Department

 Sasha Morphis, a clinician with the Durham crisis response team called HEART, hands out water to a family that called needing cooling resources due to a power outage in the heatwave where temperatures are expected to reach close to 100 degrees.
 Photo by Cornell Watson.

-• How do you fund your program for the long term?
+• How do you know if your program is ready to expand?